microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 #### DotNetAdapter.csproj missing

 If the previous step didn't succeed, it's good to double check that the appropriate csproj exists in your project.
-Check under MRTK / Providers / WindowsMixedReality / Shared / DotNetAdapter and check that DotNetAdapter.csproj exists.
+Check under **MRTK** / **Providers** / **WindowsMixedReality** / **Shared** / **DotNetAdapter** and confirm that DotNetAdapter.csproj exists.
 One common case where this file might not exist is if your .gitignore ignores csproj files and you've committed the MRTK files to a remote repo.
 In this case, please make sure you force add DotNetAdapter.csproj with `git add -f [path/to]/DotNetAdapter.csproj` to make sure it gets committed and cloned for all other collaborators or computers.

 #### `DOTNETWINRT_PRESENT` #define written into player settings

+Beginning with MRTK version 2.5.0, for performance reasons, this define is no longer automatically set.
+To enable this flag, please use the **Mixed Reality Toolkit** > **Utilities** > **Windows Mixed Reality** > **Check Configuration** menu item.

+> [!Note]
-Navigate to the Unity Player Settings.
+> The Check Configuration item does not display a confirmation.
+To confirm that the define has been set, please navigate to the Unity Player Settings.
 From there, under the UWP tab, check under Other Settings for the Scripting Define Symbols.
 Make sure DOTNETWINRT_PRESENT is properly written in that list.
 If that's there, this step succeeded.

 ![DotNetWinRT Present](../Images/Tools/Remoting/DotNetWinRTPresent.png)